House to vote on GOP education bill that aims to provide additional oversight for parents - KESQ

 Additionally, the legislation affirms parents’ rights to address school boards and receive information about violent activity in their child’s school.

-The bill has more than 100 co-sponsors and it is expected to pass in the GOP-led House, but it faces an uncertain future in the Senate.
+The bill has more than 100 co-sponsors and it is expected to pass in the GOP-led House.

+Senate Majority Leader Chuck Schumer, however, has said the Republican bill “will not see the light of day” in the Senate and has called the legislation “Orwellian to the core.”

+In remarks on the Senate floor Thursday, Schumer described the measure as a “school control bill.”

 How a debate over ‘parental rights’ has played out nationwide